TOVE Anita SKUTNABB-KANGAS, dr.phil.

 - 1966-67 Teacher Training College, pedagogical teacher training, Helsinki

-- 1975 Official highest level Interpreter and Translator Examination, Helsinki
+- 1975 Official highest level Interpreter and Translator Examination, Helsinki, from both Finnish to Swedish and Swedish to Finnish

 - 1976 First PhD (Licentiate of Philosophy), University of Helsinki (thesis on Bilingualism and school achievement, 368 pages)